Akanate/CryptGui/README.md

 - Made it so then the encryption key text box no longer gets reset when you encrypt or decrypt a file.
 ##### Version 1.0.4
 - You can now select multiple files to encrypt and decrypt.
+##### Version 1.0.5
+- Bug fix where when you cancel out of selecting a file it would put a newline in, instead this would cause an error where it says that "the path does not exist".
+Ive also done some changes to the code to make it a bit easier to read.